baselime/docs/api/alerts.md

 ### Request

 To update an alert, send a `PUT` request to `/v1/alerts/<alert_id>`.
-The request body should include all fields that you wish to edit on the query.
+The request body should include all fields that you wish to edit on the alert.
 Only included fields will be updated.

 ```bash
 curl https://go.baselime.io/v1/alerts/<alert_id> -X PUT  \